CaptainNailuj/ControlRoom/README.md

 What are you going to see when you open the application?

-the idea is to have a big board style screen where you can see little labels, u should be capable of changing the size of those labels and write inside them with a little toolbar where u can change the style of the text
+the idea is to have a big board style screen where you can see little labels, you should be capable of changing the size of those labels and write inside them with a little toolbar where you can change the style of the text

 you should be able to move around the labels.